Axway/open-banking-docs/content/en/docs/deployment/installation/developer-portal.md

 ## Verify the Developer Portal Helm chart deployment

-1. Wait a few minutes and use the following commands to check the deployment status.
+1. Wait a few minutes and use the following commands to check the deployment status:

    ```
    kubectl get pods -n open-banking-developer-portal